learnWeb3/FlightSuretyDAO/README.md

 [ ] Server will loop through all registered oracles, identify those oracles for which the OracleRequest event applies, and respond by calling into FlightSuretyApp contract with random status code of Unknown (0), On Time (10) or Late Airline (20), Late Weather (30), Late Technical (40), or Late Other (50)
 (replaced to be closer to a real scenario);
 [x] Server will loop through all created flights and make a call to the oracle contract authorizing randomly selected oracle providers through their index to provide flight settlement data through the user interface

+### Project extensions

+[ ] Implement administration functions in the frontend (authorized caller management) [ ] Implement redeem token function in the frontend
+[ ] Add new proposal types to decentralize the main settings of the contracts through multiparty consensus.
+[ ] Display clearer error message on the frontend
+[ ] Review and extend unit tests

 ## Built With